jekkogray/Android-News/README.md

 <img src="/readme-imgs/AdvancedSearchActivity.png" alt="AdvancedSearch Activity" width=200/>
 <blockquote>
 <p>
-<b>Advanced Search Activity</b> allows users to query based on a given.
+<b>Advanced Search Activity</b> allows users to query based on a given source and category.
 In addition, you can tap on multiple sources from the same category to aggregate the results of the news.
 </p>
 </blockquote>